RafalSliz/Stroke-Prediction/README.md

 # Stroke-Prediction

-You can chech app at www.stroke-prediction.ml
+You can chek app at www.stroke-prediction.ml